ADMINISTRATION OF JUSTICE PROGRAM FACULTY

 Jim retired from the New York City Police Department in 2005 after 23 years of service in the rank of Detective Sergeant.
 He worked in the Organized Crime Investigation Division and has extensive investigative experience in upper level drug trafficking and violent drug gang investigations.
-He was a first responder to the terrorist attacks on 9-11 and subsequently worked on the rescue and recovery effort at Ground Zero.
+He was a first responder to the terrorist attacks on 9-11 and subsequently worked on the rescue and recovery effort at the World Trade Center site.
 Jim has taught for the Administration of Justice Program at Estrella Mountain Community College since 2007.
 He was formally recognized as a peer mentor by the Phi Theta Kappa International Honor Society in 2011 and 2013.
 He was a recipient of the 2013 NISOD award for excellence in teaching.
-Jim teaches AJS 101 Introduction to Criminal Justice, AJS 109 Substantive Criminal Law, AJS 123 Ethics and the Administration of Justice, AJS 201 Rules of Evidence, AJS 230 the Police Function, AJS 260 Procedural Criminal Law, AJS 275 Criminal Investigation and AJS20BN, Courtroom Testimony Seminary.
-Jim earned a B.S. from John Jay College of Criminal Justice in New York and an M.A. from Arizona State University and a Masters level Certificate in Advanced Terrorism Studies from John Jay College of Criminal Justice.
+Jim currently teaches AJS 101 Introduction to Criminal Justice, AJS 109 Substantive Criminal Law, AJS 123 Ethics and the Administration of Justice, AJS 201 Rules of Evidence, AJS 230 the Police Function, AJS 260 Procedural Criminal Law, AJS 275 Criminal Investigation and AJS20BN, Courtroom Testimony Seminary.
+Jim earned a B.S. from John Jay College of Criminal Justice in New York, an M.A. in criminal justice from Arizona State University and a Masters level Certificate in Advanced Terrorism Studies from John Jay College of Criminal Justice.

 Cheryl is a twenty five year plus veteran of the Phoenix Police Department retiring as a Lieutenant Patrol Commander in 2011.
 While with the Phoenix Police Department, Cheryl worked a variety of patrol, training and investigative assignments.
 She held supervisory/command positions within all these areas.
 She received numerous letters of commendation for her job performance throughout her career.
 She is a member of several professional law enforcement organizations and was appointed to the Governor’s Commission on Drug Education and Prevention.
 She also proudly serves her church in voluntary capacities.
 Cheryl has a Bachelor of Science degree in Criminal Justice from Arizona State University and a Masters’ Degree in Educational Leadership with distinction from Northern Arizona University.
 Cheryl teaches AJS 109 Substantive Criminal Law, AJS 123 Ethics and the Administration of Justice, AJS 225 Criminology, AJS 270 Community Relations and AJS 275 Criminal Investigation.